 Apply levels adjustments to a photo in Photos on Mac

-You can adjust the levels in a photo to control the tonal range and contrast of the photo.
+You can adjust the levels in a photo to lighten or darken areas and adjust contrast in the photo.
 You can adjust settings for the black point, shadows, midtones, highlights, and white point.
 You can also change the look of specific colors (red, green, and blue).

 In the Photos app on your Mac, double-click a photo, then click Edit in the toolbar.